Optimal Hardy weights on the Euclidean lattice: Bounds on optimal Hardy weights with spatial averaging

-While we focus on the discrete case, we briefly mention that our statements have continuum analogs which have not appeared in the literature.
+While we focus on the discrete case, in this section we also discuss the continuum.
 Optimal Hardy weights were originally considered in the continuum in work of Devyver, Fraas, and Pinchover, \cite{DFP,DP}.
-The notion of optimality is analogous to Definition \ref{defn:optimal}; see Definition 2.1 in \cite{DFP}.
+The notion of optimality is analogous to Definition~\ref{defn:optimal}; see \cite[Definition~2.1]{DFP}.

 We consider an elliptic, divergence form operator

 on $\R^d$ with a scalar function $A$ belonging to